statnet/ndtv/ndtv/exec/README_mdsj.txt

-The MDSJ library comes from
+The MDSJ library is not distributed with the ndtv package.
+It can be obtained from:

 http://www.inf.uni-konstanz.de/algo/software/mdsj/

+It can also be downloaded and installed using the ndtv:::check.mdsj() function.

 MDSJ is a free Java library for Multidimensional Scaling (MDS).